 West Hartford, CT 06119

-Join us on Friday, February 4 at 7:30pm, in the marvelous acoustics of St. John’s Church, for an evening of incredible jazz with the Sarah Hanahan Quartet.
-Snow date: Friday, February 11, 7:30pm
+Join us on Saturday, February 12 at 7:30pm, in the marvelous acoustics of St. John’s Church, for an evening of incredible jazz with the Sarah Hanahan Quartet.
+Snow date: Saturday, February 19, at 7:30pm.

 The concert is free admission, suggested donation $20.
 Checks payable to Music at the Red Door or click here to donate online.
 A reception follows in the church hall.

 Sarah Hanahan is an up-and-coming jazz saxophonist in New York City and is currently pursuing her Masters Degree in Jazz performance at The Juilliard School.
 Now a resident of New York City but originally from Marlborough, Massachusetts, Sarah grew up listening to a wide variety of music, but always had a special love for jazz.
 In 2015, Sarah was awarded a full scholarship to study jazz performance at the Jackie McLean Institute of Jazz within the Hartt School of Music (University of Hartford).
 Her college professors include well-known jazz Masters Nat Reeves, Steve Davis, Abraham Burton, Rene McLean, and Javon Jackson.